Signs of Moisture in Crawl Spaces

 These stains typically form when moisture repeatedly evaporates from surfaces, leaving behind mineral deposits.
 Even if the crawl space appears dry at the moment, visible stains indicate that moisture has been present in the past and may still be entering periodically.

-Recurring staining after rainfall is especially important to recognize, as it may point to drainage or structural water entry problems similar to those discussed in why basement walls leak during rain, which explains how external moisture can move into enclosed spaces.
+Recurring staining after rainfall is especially important to recognize because it may point to drainage or structural water entry problems.
+If water collects after storms, see why crawl spaces flood during heavy rain.

 Signs of Increasing Crawl Space Moisture Severity